Herne, North Rhine-Westphalia: World War II

-On 31 March 1945, the Wehrmacht destroyed the bridges over the Rhine–Herne Canal and the Emscher and fighting occurred in the area.
+On 31 March 1945, the Wehrmacht destroyed the bridges over the Rhine–Herne Canal and the River Emscher, and fighting occurred in the area.
 On April 9, 1945, American troops entered and occupied Herne.
 German forces had already been evacuated from the city the previous day.

 Present day

 Present-day Herne includes the former settlements of Haranni, originating at the south end of the Bahnhofstrasse and just across the Evangelische Hauptkirche Herne (main Lutheran Church—seems to be called "Kreuzkirche" now) and the crossing of Sodingerstrasse, running to the east at that point, then turning into Wiescherstrasse; formerly independent settlements or villages like Baukau, Börnig, Crange, Horsthausen, Pöppinghausen, Sodingen, and others became the present Herne.
 These farms bearing these names were probably or possibly found in the 11th and 12th centuries.
 In 1860, the first of a number of coal mines started operating.
 In the following thirty years, the population increased twenty-fold.
 In 1975, Wanne-Eickel, by then a city with over 70,000 inhabitants, was incorporated into Herne, which had a population larger than "Wanne-Eickel" at that point in time.